FidgetCube/HackTheBox_writeups/sherlocks/lockpick/readme.md

 + The encrypted data is written to a new file with a `.24bes` file extension
 + Drops a ransom note providing a contact email address of `bes24@protonmail.com`
 + Deletes the original, unencrypted file

+QUESTION 1:
+Please confirm the encryption key string utilised for the encryption of the files provided?
+`bhUlIshutrea98liOp`

+QUESTION 4:
+What is the email address of the attacker?
+`bes24@protonmail.com`

 ![image](https://github.com/user-attachments/assets/17c25137-5656-4ab3-9186-1bdf400c280c)